- Position: Lecturer (Teaching & Scholarship)

 - Co-Lead of the Enhancing Management Learning (EML) Subject Group; a group of 13 teaching and scholarship focused academic staff

-- Invited member of the University-wide Academic Literacies Strategy Working Group
+- Member of the University-wide Academic Literacies Strategy Working Group

-- Invited member of the LUBS Postgraduate Student Working Group
+- Member of the LUBS Postgraduate Student Working Group

 - LUBS/Law Transformation Programme Flagship Module Leader